-Cash incentives spur poor to buy healthier foodsNovember 22nd, 2013 by Randy Dotinga, Healthday Reporter in Health /
+Cash incentives spur poor to buy healthier foodsNovember 22, 2013 by Randy Dotinga, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—A recent program encouraged healthy eating by offering extra spending power to poor people who get government assistance to buy food.
 The only catch: They had to purchase healthier types of food at farmers' markets.

 It's not clear if the thousands of San Diego-area participants in the federally funded program actually became healthier because they bought foods like produce, meat and bread.